pcheng17/aoc-python/2023/README.md

 ### Day 6

 What a change of pace compared to Day 5.
 Brute force for this problem was good enough.

+### Day 7

+The problem itself was pretty straightfoward, just a bit of busy work to implement the comparisons properly.
+I realized that I could uniquely encode each type of hand into a tuple:
+`(max card count, number of unique cards)`, and these tuples were well-ordered with respect to the rankings of the hands.
+I thought this was a neat observation.

+I completely tripped up on Part B though.
+In order to implement the "upgrade" mechanic to figure out the best possible hand given that J is wild, I brute forced each of the different cases: if there are 5 Js, 4 Js, 3 Js, etc. This worked out well except for one case.
+If there is only 1 J, then the rest of the cards in your hand can look like this, for example: AAQQ, or AAAQ.
+If it's the former, then, J can either be Q or A to produce a full house, but in the latter, J should be A to produce a four-of-a-kind.
+I missed this subtlety, even though this case (the case with 1 J) was the hardest for me to pin down.
+That should've been a hint to me to slow down and be careful.

+I eventually discovered this bug by scanning the sorting of the hands of my input one by one until I noticed something wrong.
+I also cooked up an example for my friend and me to run for me to compare.
+Had to really roll up my sleeves for this one...